PedroGabrielBHZ/LE3/README.md

 ## Introduction

-This project involves analysis and modeling of data using Jupyter notebooks.
+This project involves NLP analysis and modeling of data using Jupyter notebooks.
 The data used in this project is stored in CSV files.

 ## File Structure